theosementa/theosementa/README.md

 ## 💻 I'm currently working on
 - 🔑 One of my old projects "TheKey"
 - 🍽️ A new project called "Perfect Plate"
-- 📊 Another new project called "Expense Tracker"
+- 📊 Another new project called "CashFlow Tracker"

 ## 🌱 I'm currently learning
 - ⚙️ API in SwiftUI